laravel/docs/sail.md

 <a name="redis"></a>
 ### Redis

 Your application's `docker-compose.yml` file also contains an entry for a [Redis](https://redis.io) container.
-This container uses a [Docker volume](https://docs.docker.com/storage/volumes/) so that the data stored in your Redis data is persisted even when stopping and restarting your containers.
+This container uses a [Docker volume](https://docs.docker.com/storage/volumes/) so that the data stored in your Redis instance is persisted even when stopping and restarting your containers.
 Once you have started your containers, you may connect to the Redis instance within your application by setting your `REDIS_HOST` environment variable within your application's `.env` file to `redis`.

 To connect to your application's Redis database from your local machine, you may use a graphical database management application such as [TablePlus](https://tableplus.com).
 By default, the Redis database is accessible at `localhost` port 6379.

+<a name="valkey"></a>
+### Valkey

+If you choose to install Valkey service when installing Sail, your application's `docker-compose.yml` file will contain an entry for [Valkey](https://valkey.io/).
+This container uses a [Docker volume](https://docs.docker.com/storage/volumes/) so that the data stored in your Valkey instance is persisted even when stopping and restarting your containers.
+You can connect to this container in you application by setting your `REDIS_HOST` environment variable within your application's `.env` file to `valkey`.

+To connect to your application's Valkey database from your local machine, you may use a graphical database management application such as [TablePlus](https://tableplus.com).
+By default, the Valkey database is accessible at `localhost` port 6379.

 <a name="meilisearch"></a>
 ### Meilisearch